SalomePlatform/adao/doc/en/theory.rst

 parameters or initial conditions.
 The addition of these two gaps requires a relative weight, which is chosen to reflect the trust we give to each piece of information.
 This confidence is depicted by the covariance of the errors on the background and on the observations.
-Thus the stochastic aspect of information, measured or *a priori*, is essential for building the calibration error function.
+Thus the stochastic aspect of information is essential for building the calibration error function.

 A simple example of parameters identification comes from any kind of physical simulation process involving a parametrized model.
 For example, a static